 This mechanism only works in public browsing mode.

-The page also provides you with some information about your CENO Browser app and Ouinet client:
+This page also provides you with some information about your CENO Browser app and Ouinet client:

 - Ouinet shows the version of Ouinet backing CENO.
 Also include in reports.

 Next to the Local cache size value above, there is a button which allows you to stop seeding and drop all content shared by your device over Ouinet.
-This allows you to free up some storage space in your device while keeping other CENO settings like favorites.
+This allows you to free up some storage space in your device while keeping other CENO settings like Favorites.

-If you also want to clear CENO's normal browsing cache (the one used by the browser but not shared with others) or other items like cookies, the browsing history or favorites, you should choose Settings in the app's main menu, then Clear private data.
+If you want to clear CENO's normal browsing cache (the one used by the browser but not shared with others) or other items like cookies, browsing history or favorites, you should choose Settings in the app's main menu, then Clear private data.
 You will be asked about which items you want to clear.

 At the bottom of the page there is an Enable log file check box that allows you to collect all of Ouinet's internal messages and download them to a file.
 This should only be used when diagnosing some problem in CENO; just follow these steps: